candy-kingdom/mints/README.md

 #### `Flag`

 `Flag` is a type annotation for flags.
-In CLI, flags are boolean arguments that represent a turned off or turned on behaviour.
+In CLI, flags are boolean arguments that represent a turned off or turned on behavior.
-Unlike positional ones, they could be specified in a command line only with special syntax.
+Unlike positional ones, they could be specified in a command line only with a special syntax.

 For example, the following function signature:
 ```py